 Blessed by a Mayan priest

-After an overnight stay at Aldea Coba you also have the unique opportunity to visit the village of a Mayan priest nearby.
+When booking at hotel Aldea Coba, you can join a hotel tour to visit the village of a Mayan priest nearby.
 The priest taught us about ancient Mayan customs, herbs, calendar and instruments.
 We received a short cooking class from his family, visited his Malipona bees, and underwent a special blessing ceremony.
 A special glimpse into Mayan culture and really a must-do in Coba!